lullaby6/auth-data-pack/README.md

 Login and Register Authorization

-Version: `1.21.X`

 ## ⚠️ Warning

-In vanilla we cannot use /kick, so I use many particles to kick (game crash) a malicious player, but you can disable it by disabling kick in `/function auth:settings`.
+In vanilla we cannot use /kick, so I use many particles to kick (game crash) a malicious player, but you can disable it by disabling kick in `/function auth:config`.

-## 📂 Installation

-Move the downloaded file in the path `.minecraft/saves/[world]/datapacks`

-## 👾 Bugs/Issues

-Please report any bug/issues to the [Discord Server](https://discord.gg/5UdcDa5xNC) in the `bugs` channel, or create a issue in the [Github Repostiroy](https://github.com/lullaby6/auth-data-pack/issues), or a comment in [Planet Minecraft](https://www.planetminecraft.com/data-pack/auth-datapack-login-and-register-authentication-full-customizable-kick-time-attempls-blindness-option-bypass/).

 ## ⌨️ Commands